Appeal Against the Actions of a Bailiff

 Obtain a legal opinion in Belarus considering international standards and local regulations!

-The resolution on the results of consideration of the complaint is sent to the parties to the enforcement proceedings (the recoverer and the debtor) on the day of acceptance or the day after acceptance.
+The decision on the outcome of the complaint is sent to both parties to the enforcement proceedings — the creditor and the debtor — on the day it is issued or the following day.

-If the complaint is recognized as justified, the deadline for execution is set by the head of the enforcement authority in his decision on the results of consideration of the complaint.
+Where the complaint is found to be justified, the deadline for the bailiff to remedy the violation is set by the head of the enforcement authority in the decision on the complaint.
+The creditor may appeal this decision to the court if the enforcement authority fails to act within the specified period.

 Business Structuring in Belarus